Parable of the Wheat and Weeds of Jesus Unveiled—

 A Special Purpose and Role

 Firstly, the term “good seed” (or “fine seed”) emphasizes the special purpose and role of the “sons of the kingdom.”
-These individuals are not just ordinary Pure Worshipers of God.
-No, they are set apart for a specific mission and destiny within God’s plan to restore the Garden of Eden back to earth.
+These individuals are not just ordinary Pure Worshipers of God .
+God sets them apart for a specific mission and destiny within His plan to restore the Garden of Eden back to earth.
 This designation highlights their purity, their dedication, and their role in God’s Kingdom.

 Having a Connection to the Book of Revelation